microsoft/qsharp-compiler/examples/QIR/Simulation/StateSimulator/README.md

 ## Compiling the simulator

+Download the latest stable release of the [Eigen library](http://eigen.tuxfamily.org/) and copy over the relevant headers as described in [include/Eigen](include/Eigen/README.md).

-The sample state simulator can be compiled to a static library with the following command:
+The sample state simulator can then be compiled to a static library with the following command:

 ```shell
 clang++ -fuse-ld=llvm-lib RuntimeManagement.cpp StateSimulation.cpp -Iinclude -o StateSimulator.lib